Experience the Vikings in L'Anse aux Meadows

 A livelier visit to the Norstead Living History Museum is across the street.
 There, "Vikings" convey impressions of life in this village.
 This museum is open from mid-June to mid-September.

-Source for L'Anse aux Meadows: own research on site with the kind support of Tourism Newfoundland and the Canadian Tourism Commission
+Source for L'Anse aux Meadows: On-site research supported by Tourism Newfoundland and the Canadian Tourism Commission

 Text: © Copyright Monika Fuchs, TravelWorldOnline